Need support with your download?

 The first stop is often the User Guide, which is under “Help” in the NVDA menu.
+As well as being a reference for each function and feature, it also contains a “Quick Start Guide” designed to get you going even if you are new to NVDA.
 Press NVDA+n to open the menu, then press h for help, then ENTER as the User Guide is the first option.
 Note that the NVDA key will be either INSERT or CAPS LOCK depending on your setup.

 The User Guide is also available online at: https://www.nvaccess.org/files/nvda/documentation/userGuide.html

 The users e-mail list is a great place for support and to share ideas.
 See: https://nvda.groups.io/g/nvda

 If you would like to speak to someone directly, telephone support is available.
 See: https://www.nvaccess.org/product/nvda-telephone-support/